handley-lab/anesthetic/docs/source/samples.rst

     axes.iloc[2, 2].legend(bbox_to_anchor=(1, 1), loc='lower right')

-Creating new from extisting columns
+Creating new from existing columns
 -----------------------------------

 We can define new parameters with relative ease.
 For example, given two